A brief history of shame

 But for the more extreme patriarchs even this wasn’t enough.
 In the second half of the 16th century the Puritans became a significant religious and political force in England.
 They didn’t just despise sex; they despised pleasure.
 Puritans advocated personal and group piety and sought to impose their narrow-minded doctrines onto others.
 Their mental and emotional rigidity – clear indicators of shame – can be gleaned from the pejorative term for Puritans in use at the time, ‘precisians’.

 Blocked from reshaping the Church of England in their joyless image, from 1629 onwards many Puritans left for New England.
 Here they established patriarchal communities and resumed witch-hunting.
 Sex-negative attitudes became embedded in America’s burgeoning WASP (white Anglo-Saxon Protestant) population.
 Puritanism waned after the English Civil War (1642-1651).
-But it wasn’t long before the next front opened in the war on emotional and sexual feelings: the period known as the Enlightenment.
+But it wasn’t long before the next front opened in the war on emotional and sexual feelings: the Enlightenment, also known as the Age of Reason.

 “The English vice”

 Here is the idea of sex as unclean, an attitude that survives in terms such as the ‘dirty weekend’.
 Evolutionary psychologist Steven Pinker writes that, “In all societies, sex is at least somewhat ‘dirty’”.
 This attitude is the end product of several millennia of accumulated sex-negative social conditioning.
 During the Age of Reason, the more men strove to suppress their sexual instincts the more these surfaced in distorted forms such as “the English vice” – sexually motivated flagellation.